The belly; the part of the body that contains all of the structures between the chest and pelvis.

 A rare, inherited disorder that affects the endocrine glands and can cause tumors in the pancreas and other organs, which usually are not cancerous.

 Errors in the DNA code that occur in the process of cell replication and division; certain mutations may lead to cancer or other diseases.
-(See also Inherited Mutations and Acquired Mutations.)
+(See also Inherited Mutations.)

 Practitioners work with patients to provide nutritional and lifestyle counseling using dietary supplements, medicinal plants, and traditional Chinese medicine.